BradySheehan/wesad_experiments/readme.md

 *Nvidia jetson TX2*:
 *batch_size = 32, 4, 2*
-.. performance seems pretty slow.., even when attempting to use Jetson TX2 Cuda stuff.
-The acc is less, not sure why yet.
+.. performance seems pretty slow.., even when attempting to use Jetson TX2 with NVIDIA GPU support.
+The accuracy is less and not sure why yet.
 With a batch size of 4, and one epoch, we get results of approximately 82% validation accuracy.
 Still not as good as on windows.